tsengia/spider-crab/README.md

 ```

 ## Skipping Links
-If you do not want Spider Crab to check a link on your webpage, add the `scrab-skip` CSS class to the link.
+If you do not want Spider Crab to check a link/element on your webpage, add the `scrab-skip` CSS class to the link.

 Example:
 ```html